-When you contact us via our contact form, your personal information is captured and stored on a shared web server located in Toronto, Ontario, Canada.
+When you contact us via our contact forms, your contact information is captured and stored on a shared web server located in Toronto, Ontario, Canada.
 We only use this information to reply to your query.
-We do not share or sell your information to any third party.
+We do not share or sell information provided through the contact forms to any third party.
 Your information is retained on our server unless you contact us and ask that we remove it.

 Data Used: IP address, WordPress.com user ID (if logged in), WordPress.com username (if logged in), user agent, visiting URL, referring URL, timestamp of event, browser language, country code.
 Important: The site owner does not have access to any of this information via this feature.
 For example, a site owner can see that a specific post has 285 views, but he/she cannot see which specific users/accounts viewed that post.
 Stats logs — containing visitor IP addresses and WordPress.com usernames (if available) — are retained by Automattic for 28 days and are used for the sole purpose of powering this feature.

 In addition to the plugins mentioned above, you should also be aware of the following: